d3x0r/JSON6/README.md

 ## Changelog
+- 0.1.115 - Fix object key names with spaces being accepted.
+Fix number parsing to be more strict.
 - 0.1.114 - Fix true/false values.
 - 0.1.113 - documentation update fix.
 - 0.1.112 - fix streaming error at end of string, and values in some circumstances.